All Episodes

 It means personal stewardship, personal accountability.

-It really says that every one of us born in this world is gifted to produce.
+Really says that every one of us born in this world is gifted to produce, gifted so that we can give back to our families, provide for ourselves.

 It does also say that some of us have more gifts than others, but everyone is a 10 at at least one thing so that we all can provide and contribute to ourselves and our family and to the community.

-At the risk of being disrespectful, because I clearly don't mean to be, but since since Obama has a direct line to Jesus, I'd like him to ask a question.
+At the risk of being disrespectful, because I clearly don't mean to be, but since Obama has a direct line to Jesus, I'd like him to ask a question.

 Dear sir, where are we supposed to get the money that we are then to give everybody else?